-Noah Melgar is vice president of cyber and social media at IDS International, where he leverages his industry expertise in building cognitive Big Data intelligence tools, writing cutting-edge cyberspace training curricula, and creating realistic replicated internet environments for training purposes.
+Noah Melgar is vice president of cyber and information warfare at IDS International, where he leverages his industry expertise in building cognitive Big Data intelligence tools, writing cutting-edge cyberspace training curricula, and creating realistic replicated internet environments for training purposes.
 In 2013, he developed a cyberspace training and exercise support program to help the Department of Defense (DoD) navigate the ever-expanding world of social media analytics and cyber operations.
-This initial work grew into its own Cyber and Social Media Department in 2015 and into its own company in 2018.
+This initial work grew into its own Cyber and Information Warfare Department in 2015 and into its own company in 2018.
 The group offers a range of capabilities that bridge the nexus of social media analytics, software development, network engineering, and cyber planning to help the US government understand and mitigate cyber threats.

 At IDS, Melgar also oversees day-to-day operations and strategic planning for SMEIR, a scenario-based capability that provides social media inputs and cyberattacks to help training units better understand the virtual human domain and its relevance to planning and operations.
 The technology is supported by teams of subject matter experts from Special Operations Forces (SOF) to the intelligence community.
 Through Melgar’s work, C-SMEIR has been used by US Army Special Operation Forces (SOF), Psychological Operations (PSYOP), and Civil Affairs (CA) units, from the team to the battalion level at the Joint Readiness Training Center, National Training Center, and at civilian locations hosting mission readiness exercises.
 This is one of many capabilities that enable public and private sector clients to understand, engage, and harness the world of offensive cyber, defensive cyber, and information operations.